Henry Bienen: Life and career

-Retirement From Northwestern University
+Retirement From and Return To Northwestern University

+Retirement

 Bienen retired from his position as Northwestern University president on August 31, 2009, a decision announced by Patrick G. Ryan, chair of the university's board of trustees.

-In September 2008, the Northwestern University School of Music was renamed the Henry and Leigh Bienen School of Music to honor President Bienen and his wife, Leigh Buchanan Bienen.
+In May 2008, the Northwestern University School of Music was renamed the Henry and Leigh Bienen School of Music to honor President Bienen and his wife, Leigh Buchanan Bienen.

 In December 2008, Morton O. Schapiro was named President Bienen's successor.

+Interim President

+On September 9, 2025, Bienen was named Northwestern's interim president, effective from September 16, 2025, after the resignation of then-president Michael Schill.

 Poetry Foundation

 Bienen served as the president of The Poetry Foundation from December 2015 until his resignation on June 10, 2020, in the wake of a widely-panned response to criticisms of the Foundation.